OpenIotNetwork/LoRa-gpstrack/README.md

 set Spreading Factor (SF7 -> SF12) and transmission power in dB
  - Debug Mode (DEBUG_SS)
 see chapter Debug Mode
+ - 8 channel operation
+by removing the comments from the channel definition you can use the 8 LoRaWAN channels for EU868 suggested by The Things Network.

 ### Debug mode
 Debug mode enables debugging of the reception of GPS data via SoftSerial.
 On Arduino Uno it is not possible to run debug mode and LoRa transmission at the same time due to memory restrictions.
 To enable debug mode define DEBUG_SS: